-I loved them all, but there's no way my dad can afford this.
+MEL There's no way my dad can afford any of these.
 And it's just the dress.
+JUDY

-Don't worry.
+Don't worry!
 We're here for ideas.
 We'll go down to the bridal shop to see what's on sale.